-Alaina Clarice is a performer and teacher based in the Dallas-Fort Worth area.
+Alaina Clarice is a performer and teacher in the Dallas-Fort Worth area.
 Most recently, she was featured on a CD titled love songs/duets by composer, Kory Reeder, published by Edition Wandelweiser Records.
 As a performer, she made her Carnegie Hall debut in 2018 as a first prize winner of the Golden Classical Music Awards International Competition.
-She was also a second place winner of the Flute Society of Saint Louis Young Artist Competition, and has been a soloist with the Belleville Philharmonic Youth Orchestra, Southern Illinois University Edwardsville (SIUe) Orchestra, and SIUe Wind Symphony.
 Additionally, Alaina spent two summers as a Flute Apprentice at the National Music Festival in Chestertown, Maryland, and will attend the Mostly Modern Festival in Saratoga Springs, New York as a Fellowship recipient.

 Currently, Alaina is pursuing a Doctor of Musical Arts degree in Flute Performance at the University of North Texas where she serves as a Teaching Fellow.
 While at UNT, Alaina has been principal flute of the UNT Symphony Orchestra and Wind Symphony, and maintains a large private flute studio of all ages in the DFW region.
 Prior to UNT, she received her Master of Music degree from Bowling Green State University where she was a Graduate Teaching Assistant in flute, and a Bachelor of Music degree with a minor in Anthropology from Southern Illinois University Edwardsville.
 Alaina’s teachers include Terri Sundberg, James Scott, Elizabeth McNutt, Conor Nelson, Shelly Monier, and Kristi Hammiel.